gavinband/qctool/README.txt

 USAGE: qctool
 ==============

-Given a collection of GEN files and a sample file, qc-tool can be used to:
+Given a collection of GEN files and a sample file, qctool can be used to:
 - Print sample-wise statistics (missing data rate and heterozygosity) about the data (using -sample-stats flag).
 - Filter out samples based on those statistics (using -sample-missing-rate and -heterozygosity).
 - Print SNP-wise statistics (missing data rate, hwe exact test, minor allele frequency) about the data (using -snp-stats flag).